Disclosure: This post may contain affiliate links. At no additional cost to you, I will earn a commission if you click through and make a purchase.

 After the much-loved sticking activity, it’s time to write the words in the blocks.

-Next in the short a word family worksheets Pack are the am words.
+Next is the word family worksheet for short a am words.
 The words are jam, ram, ham, dam, and yam.
 Word sort activities like these help strengthen the concept and prepare the child for spellings.

 The ‘ad’ family has pad, mad, lad, bad and dad.